antoineboquet/greek-conversion/README.md

 ### Summary

 You can use the **`GreekString`** object if you want to manage several representations of a greek string.

-As multiple conversions can be irreversible, <abbr title="Object-Oriented Programming">OOP</abbr> helps you to keep multiple representations of a greek string in memory without doing multiple potentially irreversible conversions or creating a lot of variables.
 Conversions are made only as necessary.

 `GreekString` constructor is:
 ```ts